noseglid/atom-build/README.md

 `col` fields, a link is added to the popup message, so you can conveniently jump to the location given in the trace.

+One more feature provided by `functionMatch` is the ability to use HTML in the message text by setting `html_message` instead of `message`.
+If both `html_message` and `message` are set, the latter takes priority.

 <a name="custom-build-config"></a>
 #### Configuration options